 The office of the Northwest Commission on Colleges and Universities is located on the traditional homelands of the Duwamish, Stillaguamish, and Coast Salish peoples who have lived in these territories from time immemorial, and are still here today.
 We extend our honor, respect, and gratitude to them, and to their elders and descendants—past and present—in continuing to enrich our lives through sharing their wisdom in allowing us to gather on their traditional lands.

-The June meeting of the Northwest Commission on Colleges and Universities (NWCCU) will be held June 21 through June 24, 2022, at The Whitney Peak Hotel, 255 N Virginia Street, Reno, NV 89501.
-The public is welcome to provide in-person comment at the open session on June 21, 2022 at 1:15 pm in the Boundary Peak Room.
-Individual comments are limited to five minutes, but that time may be extended at the discretion of the Chair.
+The June meeting of the Northwest Commission on Colleges and Universities (NWCCU) will be held June 20 through June 23, 2023, at Cedarbrook Lodge, 18525 36th Ave South, Seattle, WA 98188.
+The public is welcome to provide in-person comment at the open session tentatively scheduled for June 21st at 8:15 am in the Lily meeting room.
+Individual comments are limited to five minutes, but that time may be altered at the discretion of the Chair.

 Independent | Non-profit | Membership-driven

 The Northwest Commission on Colleges and Universities (NWCCU) is recognized by the United States Department of Education (USDE) and the Council on Higher Education Accreditation (CHEA) to accredit postsecondary institutions.

 NWCCU is incorporated as a legally established, private 501(c)(3) non-profit corporation and accredits institutions of higher education in Alaska, Idaho, Montana, Nevada, Oregon, Utah, Washington, and British Columbia, along with other domestic and international geographic areas.

 NWCCU recognizes higher education institutions for performance, integrity, and quality to merit the confidence of the educational community and the public.
 Our accreditation of postsecondary institutions is a voluntary, non-governmental, self-regulatory process of quality assurance and institutional improvement.